-Vaurien provides an HTTP server with a few APIs, which can be used to control the proxy and change its behavior on the fly.
+Vaurien provides an HTTP server with an API, which can be used to control the proxy and change its behavior on the fly.

 To activate it, use the -http option:

 \$ vaurien --http

 By default the server runs on locahost:8080 but you can change it with the -http-host and -http-port options.